jcorks/raylib-matte/README.md

 - GenImageFontAtlas has the "recs" argument removed, instead, the return value is changed: an object is returned with 2 members, "image" containing the output Image, and "recs" containing an array of recs that would have been output.
   In addition, "chars" input will be an array of GlyphInfo, removing the need for glyphCount.

+- DrawTriangleStrip3D takes an array of points and a color.

 ## Additional Notes